 Student council provides students in grades four through eight an opportunity to participate in and practice leadership and responsible decision making.
 Representatives are nominated by their peers to be on student council.
 Members of student council are role models and exhibit the highest standards of conduct and character.
 Student council works together to discuss a variety of issues and make recommendations to the Student Council Advisor and the Principal.

-As part of a fully enriching educational opportunity, Annunciation Catholic Academy offers other clubs and opportunities to meet the interests of all students including TV News Crew & Studio, Yearbook, Odyssey of the Mind, and Illustrator’s Club.
+As part of a fully enriching educational opportunity, Annunciation Catholic Academy offers other clubs and opportunities to meet the interests of all students including TV News Crew and Studio, Odyssey of the Mind, and Robotics Club.